How to capture great interviews for your video

 Doing this you can see how any natural or ambient light falls, any obstructions, plus you can see how it would work if they are standing up or sitting down.
 Try to take into consideration what time of the day you are going to be shooting, as this may have a big impact on the lighting you choose to use and how you will need to position them in the environment.

-Use your smartphone to collect as many images of how you would set up the shot, or you can use an app such as Artemis HD or Cadrage.
+Use your smartphone to collect as many images of how you would set up the shot, or you can use an app such as Cadrage.
 These digital versions of directors viewfinders can really help you to plan your shots, choose your lenses and give you an idea on the most effective way to get the footage you need.

 As well as planning your shots, by visiting the location or studio you can get an idea of ambient noise that could be around while you are trying to get your key shots.
 Most interviews are best shot using a lapel mic, it’s always useful to get an idea of the way the shooting environment will work for you.

 Probably the best recommendation for shooting in any environment is to feel comfortable and confident.
 You’ve completed your visit, you know what you need, so take only what you need, not the kitchen sink!